metamx/omniscient/README.md

 Stalker.js is an event management library that:

-1. translates UI interactions into chronological events that make sence to humans, based on semantic markup.
+1. translates UI interactions into chronological events that make sence to humans, based on semantic markup and meaningful context labeling.

 2. and then executes user configured event handlers.